Global search (Source: Geralt, goo.gl/bAEE60, under CC0 Public Domain licence)

 - the tagging literacy to keep track of, categorise and organise the content found online

-Key innovations in search customisation and personalisation are outlined below, along with examples.
-Firstly, there is customisation of search content.
-Most major search engines offer their own customisation tools (see for example Google Advanced Search), which has led to the disappearance of many specific search services over recent years.
+Customisation of search content > Even prior to the advent of AI-based search, major search engines offered their own customisation tools (see for example Google Advanced Search), which has led to the disappearance of many specific search services over recent years.
 However, there are still a number that remain active and allow very focused searches, as seen below.

 SERVICE | SPECIALISATION |